tgnice/aho-corasick/README.md

 #pos = 6, pattern = aabbcc
 #pos = 6, pattern = aabbccdd

 #3.
-Longest Match is just longest match using aho-corasick.
+Longest Match is just longest match using aho-corasick with suffix arrays of possible strings.